TodorovStanimir/book-store/README.md

 ## Book store is SPA for advertising books.

-It was generated with create-react-app, and used react and react-dom - version 16.13.1, and react-router-doma - version 5.2.0.
+It was generated with create-react-app, and used react and react-dom - version 16.13.1, and react-router-dom - version 5.2.0.
 All input forms are with validation of the entered information, accomplished via author's implementation.
 The user interface is in English and Bulgarian language accomplished via author's implementation.

 ## Application structure.